SBU-BMI/quip_classification/dockerfile/readme.md

 ### Running the docker:
 #### 1. Required Folders Description:
 **svs:** This folder will hold the .svs files to be processed.
-**patches:** This tiled whole slide image patches will be placed in this folder.
+**patches:** The tiled whole slide image patches will be placed in this folder.
 After the patch extraction step it will contain subfolders with the filenames of the svs files extracted.
 The patches will be re-used when run on the same svs file multiple times.
 Otherwise can be deleted to save space.
+**output:** This folder will hold the log and final output folders.
+The pipeline will create the following subfolders to hold the output:
-**heatmap_txt:** This will hold the text formatted output predictions.
+  *heatmap_txt:* will contain the text formatted output predictions.
-**heatmap_jsons:** This will hold the json formatted output predictions.
+  *heatmap_jsons:* will contain the json formatted output predictions.
-**heatmap_txt_binary:** This will hold the text formatted binary (thresholded) predictions.
+  *heatmap_txt_binary:* will contain the text formatted binary (thresholded) predictions.
-**heatmap_json_binary:** This will hold the json formatted binary (thresholded) predictions.
+  *heatmap_json_binary:* will contain the json formatted binary (thresholded) predictions.
-**log:** This folder will hold the output log files.
+  *log:* will contain the output log files.

 #### 2. Required Environment Variable Settings:
 **MODEL_CONFIG_FILENAME:** The name of the model configuration file.
 There are 2 main configurations available:
   *config_incep-mix_test_ext.ini:* The inception-v4 model trained on mix of manual and semi-autoamted labels each from a different set of cancer types.
   *config_vgg-mix_test_ext.ini:* The vgg-16 model trained on mix of manual and semi-autoamted labels each from a different set of cancer types.

 **CUDA_VISIBLE_DEVICES:** The gpu device to use.
 Default is '0'.